 Before long, the siren’s wails got quieter and faded away.
 I checked my phone again; no one had called me.
 I finally exhaled, but I couldn’t relax.

-Admittedly, I tend to live on the over-anxious side of the personality curve.
-But it’s not surprising that becoming a parent bolsters our sense of vigilance in everyday situations.
+Admittedly, I tend to live on the anxious side of the personality curve.
+But it’s not surprising that becoming a parent bolsters our sense of vigilance.
 Wrapped up in the core of motherhood is a perpetual commitment to be “always on,” ready to protect and nurture our kids starting from the moment they are a tiny blip on a screen, for as long as we exist in this world.
 It is an awesome responsibility and a sacred commitment, the reason we often feel important and powerful yet terrified and full of doubt in the same breath.

 I’ve noticed a particular amount of angst that arises with this role, a feeling we begin to carry with us once we learn we are mothers.
 I remember my first prenatal yoga class, how the instructor gently placed her hands on my shoulders and said, “You’re holding onto a lot of stuff here.”
 Growing up, I wondered why my own mother seemed stressed at times.
 “I’m not tense,” she’d say through gritted teeth, an almost comical denial.